ToCraft/Remorphed/README.md

 ---

-### Transform into a mob!
+### Kill mobs to transform into them!

-This mod allows you to unlock a mobs as shapes by killing them.
+This mod allows you to unlock mobs as shapes by killing them.

 ## Getting Started

-It's rather easy- just search for a mob in the wilderniss and kill it.
+Search for a mob in the wilderniss and kill it.
 After killing it, you're able to select it in the Menu (open it by pressing `^`).
-To instantly switch to your recent shape or to switch back to the normal player skin, press `G`.
+After selecting it, you can transform into it, just like in the Woodwalkers-mod, by pressing `G`.
+**Note: The previous unlocking method from Woodwalkers doesn't work with this addon installed!
+This unlock mechanic works as a replacement.**

 ## License